Tjwri25/Personal-Portfolio/README.md

        - The navagation bar will change to a hamburger menu on a small screen
    - Created sticky footers for all pages
    - Utilized Bootstrap for grid systems and components
-   - Contains my personal information
+   - Included my personal information
        - Photos of me and my family
        - Links to my social media
        - An about me section featuring some facts about me and my life